ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

     1. Copy `c:\data\old\client back` to `c:\instrument\apps`

 ## Creating IBEX auto-startup
-- Go to start -> all programs and right click on the startup folder and select “open”
+- Go to the `Startup` folder (which is inside the `Documents` folder) inside the main user directory.
-- In the directory do new -> shortcut and browse to c:\instrument\apps\epics and choose ibex_system_boot.bat
+- In this directory do new -> shortcut and browse to c:\instrument\apps\epics and choose ibex_system_boot.bat

 # Steps using Manual Steps
 ## Preparatory Steps for Client and Server